|

 Welcome to Archer County, TXGenWeb

 Hello!
 My name is Dorman Holub and I'm the coordinator for Archer County TXGenWeb.
-I don't live in Archer County , but I might be able to answer general questions about genealogy and help with specific issues for this website.
-I also collect information for the site.
-This site is a part of The TXGenWeb Project and The USGenWeb Project and devoted solely to the genealogy and history of Archer County.
+I don't live in Archer County , but I lived close enough that I may be able to answer general questions about genealogy and help with specific issues for this website.
+I also collect information for the site., which is a part of The TXGenWeb Project and The USGenWeb Project and devoted solely to the genealogy and history of Archer County.
 All of the information on this site is provided free of charge to the researcher.
 Volunteers are always needed and welcome.
 If you would consider volunteering by transcribing records or submitting material or photographs, please contact me to see how you can help.

 Sharing With Others